Language-Mapping/.github/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Something did not work the way it should
-title: " \U0001F41BBug -- ISSUE_TITLE_HERE"
+title: \U0001F41BBug -- ISSUE_TITLE_HERE
-labels: "type: bug", "status: unreviewed"
+labels: 'type: bug', 'status: unreviewed'
 assignees: ''

 ---